sam2611/CovidBotAssistant/README.md

-# fuzzy-engine.
-Here are a few mini programs using pyttsx3 (text to speech convertor).
+# CovidBotAssistant.
+Here is a mini programs using pyttsx3 (text to speech convertor), The program converts the written covid spread prevention instruction into speech for the people unable to see.